Ibn Bassal: Life and work

-Ibn Bassal worked at the Abbasid court of Al-Mutamid, for whom he created the Hā’īṭ al-Sulṭān botanical garden in Seville.
+Ibn Bassal worked at the Abbadid dynasty court of Al-Mutamid, for whom he created the Hā’īṭ al-Sulṭān botanical garden in Seville.
 Originally from Toledo, Ibn Bassal moved to Seville after Alfonso VI conquered Toledo in 1085.

 He travelled (on pilgrimage) to the Hejaz, visiting Egypt, Sicily, Syria, and seemingly also countries from Abyssinia and Yemen to Iraq, Persia, and India.
 He returned with knowledge of the cultivation of cotton, and he may well have brought seeds and plants with him for the Toledo botanical garden.

 His book, Kitāb al-Kasd wa 'l-bayān' is primarily about horticulture.
 He is best known for his book on agronomy, the Dīwān al-filāha.
 He also wrote the treatise The Classification of Soils, which divided soil fertility into ten classifications.